Travel Insurance for Digital Nomads

 To help stimulate the economy, Georgia has recently offered a digital nomad visa called Remotely from Georgia.
 Some of the basic conditions for this visa?
-You either own a remote business or work for a company outside of Georgia, must earn at least $2,000 a month, must undergo a mandatory 14-day quarantine, and need to obtain your own travel insurance that is valid for six months.
+You either own a remote business or work for a company outside of Georgia, must earn at least $2,000 a month and need to obtain your own travel insurance that is valid for six months.

 To apply, you have to be over the age of 18, demonstrate good character, possess valid health insurance, demonstrate either student status or employment with a legitimate company, and demonstrate sufficient means and/or continuous income.
 There is no specific income requirement for Bermuda, which makes it easier for digital nomads to qualify for this visa.